Start menu: Microsoft Windows

-Windows 95–ME
+Windows 95–Me

-The Start menu was introduced in Windows 95 and Windows NT 4.0, but had been worked on at Microsoft since 1992, originally being labelled as "System" to testers of the time.
+The Start menu first appeared in Windows 95.
 It was made to overcome the shortcomings of Program Manager in previous operating systems.
 Program Manager consisted of a simple multiple document interface (MDI) which allowed users to open separate "program groups" and then execute the shortcuts to programs contained within.
 It lacked the ability to nest groups within other groups.

 Windows 95 and Windows NT 4.0 replaced the Program Manager with the desktop and Start menu.
 The latter was comparable in some respects with the Apple menu in Mac OS and did not have the mentioned limitations of Program Manager: Being a menu, it allowed nested grouping while keeping only one group open at the time.
 The menu also offered the ability to shut down and log off from their computer.

 Later developments in Internet Explorer and subsequent Windows releases make it possible to customize the Start menu and to access and expand Internet Explorer Favorites, My Documents and Administrative Tools (Windows 2000 and later) from the Start menu.
 Items could also be simply added to the Start menu by dragging and dropping them.

 Although Windows XP and Windows Server 2003 introduced a new version of Start menu, they offered the ability to switch back to this version of Start menu.
 This version of the Start menu is also available in Windows Vista and Windows Server 2008.
 However, it is absent in Windows 7, Windows Server 2008 R2 and other later Windows releases.